 A plagiarism check for each submitted thesis and written assignment is conducted in the programme.
-Checking plagiarism for thesisis the programme management's responsibility, while the checking of any other submitted written materials is the responsibility of the professors.
+Checking the thesis for plagiarism is the programme management's responsibility, while the checking of any other submitted written materials is the responsibility of the professors.
 For this purpose, the Turn-It-in software is available for both the programme management and for all teaching staff members.